-§ 5.2.2 Jurisdictional Wetlands
+§ 5.2.2 Jurisdictional Wetlands and Waterways

 Unless approved by the U.S. Army Corps of Engineers, no development shall be approved that proposes to fill jurisdictional wetlands in order to create buildable lots.
 Where a parcel of land proposed to be subdivided contains an area of jurisdictional wetlands delineated as jurisdictional by the Army Corps of Engineers, said jurisdictional wetlands shall be subject to Section 404(b)(1) guidelines concerning fill material disposal into jurisdictional wetlands.
-Lots may be platted only where sufficient upland areas exist to provide a building site for the principal structure and necessary ancillary facilities.
+Lots may be platted only where sufficient upland areas exist to provide a building site for the principal structure and necessary ancillary facilities, unless the purpose of the lot is for conservation and no development or building shall occur.
 Fill may be used only where necessary to provide access to lots where approval for such fill has been received from the Corps of Engineers and other appropriate governmental agencies.
-The building setback line from jurisdictional wetlands shall be 30 feet, within which a minimum 5 foot natural buffer shall be provided upland of all jurisdictional wetlands.